Points of Pride

-In our series of interviews with GW SEAS faculty, WiE Board Member and graduate student Mojolaoluwa Ladipo-Obasa (aka Demi) interviewed Professor Anne-Laure Papa.
-Gain insights on Prof. Papa's background, inspiration, and cancer research here.
+In our series of interviews with GW SEAS faculty, WiE Board Member and graduate student Mojolaoluwa Ladipo-Obasa (aka Demi) interviewed Professor Anne-Laure Papa to gain insights on Prof. Papa's background, inspiration, and cancer research.

 Lijie Grace Zhang has been appointed Associate Dean for Research in SEAS.
 Professor Zhang's Bioengineering Laboratory for Nanomedicine and Tissue Engineering applies a range of interdisciplinary technologies and approaches in additive manufacturing, nanotechnology, stem cells, tissue engineering, and drug delivery for various biomedical applications.